-NO. ITEM

-1. C1 Complainant's Disclosure

-2. R1 Respondent's Disclosure
+NO. ITEM 1.
+C1 2.
+R1 Complainant's Disclosure (from lead file #76767) Respondent's Disclosure (from lead file #76767)

 An appeal may be made to the Court of Queen's Bench on a question of law or jurisdiction with respect to a decision of an assessment review board.